LinuxUser255/LinkedIn_Apply/README.md

 - This repo/codebase is a work in progress, & is intended to be an updated version of [my other linkedin bot](https://github.com/LinuxUser255/linkedin-application-bot)

 ## [To test the bot use this script:  test_apply_working_full.py](https://github.com/LinuxUser255/LinkedIn_Apply/blob/main/Test_Scripts/test_apply_working_full.py)
+**There are many other test scripts for various trouble shooting & other use-cases in the Test_Scripts folder**

 <br>